Parigya/Microsoft-Engage-20-MarsRoverNavigator/README.md

 # Mars-Rover
 Project for Engage 2020

-All the files should be placed in one folder and run together.
+All the files should be placed in one folder and the finalpygame file should be executed on the IDE.